Master of Music Education

 - Submission of a personal statement discussing your professional aspirations and reasons for pursuing graduate study in music education at the University of Illinois.
 This statement will also be used to evaluate your writing ability.

-- Completion of a personal interview with the M.M.E. advisor, Dr. Bridget Sweet, to be scheduled by phone or in person after the deadline for MME applications and after all admission materials are received.
+- Completion of a personal interview with the M.M.E. advisors, Dr. Jeananne Nichols or Dr. Adam Kruse, to be scheduled by phone or in person after the deadline for MME applications and after all admission materials are received.

 - Letters of recommendation from three individuals who can speak to the applicant’s musicianship, ability to undertake graduate study, and teaching ability or potential.